rhrimon/better-takeHomeTest/bugs.md

 4. No ability to create line breaks in messages, leading to long messages being cut off at smaller window sizes.

 # TEST GAPS
 While the current test checks if the App component renders, it does not check for the nested components.
+The tests also do not list Watchman as a dependancy.
+I've included some Javascript tests to check for the rendering of the nested components, along with positive and negative tests using Selenium and Python to check for standard HTTP response status codes.

 # MANUAL TESTS
 ### PERFORMED